Changing your perceptions or the perceptions of others is one of the most important life skills a person can have.

 Should be that Detroit has 1/10 the murders of the entire state as Detroit has a population of one million and the state has a population of 10 million.
-In real life Detroit had 385 murders, total in Michigan about 700.
+In real life, Detroit had 385 murders and the total in Michigan was about 700.

 Our project showed that the median number of murders predicted in Detroit was 437.
 In Michigan only 430.

 The results are similar to most studies with other groups using this city and state.